We got it.

 The transition from "Vendor" to "Partner" happens when you stop answering the phone with a rate and start answering with a strategy.
 By focusing your marketing on reliability, risk mitigation, and specific lane authority, you attract a different class of customer.
 You attract shippers who value sleep over savings.

-At Mansfield, we help industrial and logistics companies build this kind of authority.
-If you are ready to stop fighting for scraps on the load board and start winning contracts based on your actual value, we should talk.
+At Mansfield, I help industrial and logistics companies build this kind of authority.
+If you're ready to stop fighting for scraps on the load board and start winning contracts based on your actual value, we should talk.